muhammadidthis/muhammadidthis/README.md

   <img src="./when-the-coding.gif" alt="Excited GIF" width="400"/>
 </div>

 ### 👨‍💻 About Me
 - 🎓 3rd-year Software Engineering student at **University of Malaya**.
 - 🌱 Currently exploring **Optical Character Recognition**
 - 💻 Passionate about creating user-friendly apps and solving complex problems.
 - 🧑‍🏫 Tutor at **Superprof** for O-Level Maths and **Java programming** for university students.

-### ✨What I expect to learn from **WIF3005 SOFTWARE MAINTENANCE AND EVOLUTION**

-In the Software Maintenance and Evolution course, I expect to learn the principles and practices essential for maintaining and evolving software systems.
-One of my primary goals is to understand techniques for code refactoring, which will allow me to improve existing code without altering its external behavior.
-Additionally, I expect to master version control tools and strategies, as they are crucial for managing changes to software projects over time.

 ### 🔭 Current unfinished Projects
 - **UV Awareness App**: Android app to educate users on UV rays and recommend sunscreen protection based on skin types.